istio/istio.io/_docs/tasks/security/https-overlay.md

 {% include home.html %}

 This task shows how Istio Mutual TLS works with https services.
-It includes: 1) Deploy a https service without Istio sidecar; 2) Deploy a https service with Istio with mTLS disabled; 3) Deploy a https service with mTLS enabled.
+It includes: 1) Deploy an https service without Istio sidecar; 2) Deploy an https service with Istio with mTLS disabled; 3) Deploy an https service with mTLS enabled.
 For each deployment, connect to this service and verify it works.

-When Istio sidecar is deployed with a https service, the proxy automatically downgrades from L7 to L4 (no matter mTLS is enabled or not), which means it does not terminate the original https traffic.
+When Istio sidecar is deployed with an https service, the proxy automatically downgrades from L7 to L4 (no matter mTLS is enabled or not), which means it does not terminate the original https traffic.
 And this is the reason Istio can work on https services.